Azurency/CQUI_Community-Edition/README.md

 # Community Quick User Interface (CQUI)
 > CQUI is an open source Civilization 6 mod that is maintened by it's community

 CQUI is an UI mod that helps you manage your empire faster and easier.
 It's an enhancement of the original UI that gives you the informations you need with less clicks.
-It also have a lot of usefull fonctionnality that makes the game even better.
+It also have a lot of usefull functionnality that makes the game even better.

 This repository is the official repository of the [CQUI steam mod](http://steamcommunity.com/sharedfiles/filedetails/?id=1125169247).

 ![cquiscreens](https://user-images.githubusercontent.com/8012430/31862026-75c5822e-b737-11e7-9ac3-afe993e26eb6.jpg)

 ## Installation

+_**Note for Mac/Linux users :** as the fall patch is still not avaible to your platform, please follow the manual installation steps with this version of CQUI : https://github.com/Azurency/CQUI_Community-Edition/releases/tag/summer-version_

 ### Steam Workshop
 If you want to install the latest official version, you can go to the [steam workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=1125169247) of CQUI and add it to your game.